 Upper Town is the most charming part of Zagreb, in my opinion.
+It is definitely a must-do if you have just a day in Zagreb.
 It’s not overcrowded, traffic here is limited, and is full of interesting landmarks, museums and small cafes.

 To reach this part, I had taken a right turn on Tomićeva Street and saw an adorable funicular.
 I discovered that this is the shortest cable car in the world.
 It has been transporting people between the Upper and Lower towns for about 120 years.
 Seemed like something that my daughter would have enjoyed!

 Museum of Broken Relationships

 This is a quirky museum – all items here are relics of broken relationships.
 Each item is accompanied by a story: some funny, others sad.

 The Museum of Broken Relationships grew from a travelling exhibition.
 It offers a chance to overcome an emotional collapse through creation: by contributing to the Museum’s collection.
 People embraced the idea of exhibiting their emotional legacy as a sort of ritual, a solemn ceremony.

 Total number of exhibits in the collection: Between 1619 to 1700

 The country most represented in the collection: USA